PioBeat/offbeatSlider/README.md

 **Carousel**

-Automatically show the next image with these options:
+Automatically show the available slides in sequence with these options:
 ```javascript
 $(".ofp-slider").offbeatSlider({
             carousel: true, //auto-animate ?